marinanikolaou/Quant/README.md

   - annualized volatility (scaled up to annual figure *√252)
   - Sharpe ratio (how much excess return per unit of risk taken) All of this is presented in a four-panel dashboard: a normalized price chart that puts all tickers on equal footing, a return distribution histogram that reveals the shape and spread of daily moves, a volatility bar chart for quick comparison across tickers, and a risk-vs-return scatter plot with iso-Sharpe curves that lets you see at a glance which stocks offered the best return for the risk assumed.

+**Project 2**
+Given a set of assets, compute the efficient frontier using scipy.optimize.
+Find the minimum-variance and max-Sharpe portfolios using covariance matrices, diversification, and convex optimization.